Tip of The Month

 Identification

-During the summer months, the City Forester routinely inspects the community for Dutch elm
+During the summer months, the City Forester routinely inspects the community for Dutch elm disease.

-ground.
-If residents suspect Dutch elm disease, they may call the City Forester for an inspection.
+residents suspect Dutch elm disease, they may call the City Forester for an inspection.

 Oak Wilt